Bol Processor ‘BP3’ and its PHP interface

 The Bol Processor's PHP interface recognises the system your computer is running.
 It checks key features and tells you what is missing or needs fixing.

-The Bol Processor BP3 home page when both the console and Csound are installed and running.
+The Bol Processor BP3 home page (in light mode) when the console is installed and running.
 The display is the same in all three environments.

 • Start your Apache/PHP server and point your web browser at the file bolprocessor/php/index.php.